Warren Buffett will not commit to more donations to Gates Foundation

 Sign up now: Get ST's newsletters delivered to your inbox

-March 31 - Warren Buffett on Tuesday declined to commit to continuing his annual multibillion-dollar donations to the Gates Foundation, following the recent release of materials about late sex offender Jeffrey Epstein's relationship with the nonprofit and its co-founder Bill Gates.
+Mr Warren Buffett on March 31 declined to commit to continuing his annual multibillion-dollar donations to the Gates Foundation, following the recent release of materials about late sex offender Jeffrey Epstein's relationship with the nonprofit and its co-founder Bill Gates.

-In his first televised interview since stepping down in January as Berkshire Hathaway's chief executive, Buffett told CNBC he has not spoken with Gates since the U.S. Department of Justice released documents in February, showing that Gates and Epstein met repeatedly to discuss philanthropy following Epstein's 2008 guilty plea to Florida prostitution charges.
+In his first televised interview since stepping down in January as Berkshire Hathaway's chief executive, Mr Buffett told CNBC he has not spoken with Mr Gates since the US Department of Justice released documents in February, showing that Mr Gates and Epstein met repeatedly to discuss philanthropy following Epstein's 2008 guilty plea to Florida prostitution charges.

-Buffett, 95, who remains Berkshire's chairman, began giving away his fortune in 2006, and has since donated more than $47 billion of the conglomerate's stock to the Gates Foundation.
+Mr Buffett, 95, who remains Berkshire's chairman, began giving away his fortune in 2006, and has since donated more than US$47 billion (S$61 billion) of the conglomerate's stock to the Gates Foundation.

 He has donated Berkshire stock to the foundation and four family charities annually around mid-year, with additional donations to the family charities in November.
-Last year's Gates Foundation donation totaled more than $4.5 billion.
+The Gates Foundation donation in 2025 totalled more than $4.5 billion.

-In 2024, Buffett said his donations to the Gates Foundation would end when he dies, with 99.5% of his remaining wealth going to a charitable trust overseen by his children.
+In 2024, Mr Buffett said his donations to the Gates Foundation would end when he dies, with 99.5 per cent of his remaining wealth going to a charitable trust overseen by his children.

-Earlier this month, Vanity Fair magazine said Epstein appeared to arrange a "large portion" of $8 million in Gates Foundation grants between 2013 and 2019 to a think tank focused on global peace and security, but also possibly associated with securing visas for young Eastern European women.
+Earlier in March, Vanity Fair magazine said Epstein appeared to arrange a "large portion" of US$8 million in Gates Foundation grants between 2013 and 2019 to a think tank focused on global peace and security, but also possibly associated with securing visas for young Eastern European women.

 The foundation told Vanity Fair that Epstein was not involved in its grantmaking processes.